mtkopone/react-native-googlecast-v3/README.md

 # react-native-googlecast-v3

-Google Cast SDK v3 support for react-Native
+Google Cast SDK v3 support for React-Native

 ## CAVEATS!
 * Only Android at the moment, iOS to come.